Puritan Medical Products

 Puritan Medical Products is an American manufacturer of swab, diagnostic, and specimen collection products.
 Puritan is North America's largest manufacturer of COVID-19 testing swabs.

-Based in Guilford, Maine, Puritan is a subsidiary of Hardwood Products Co., LP (its two subsidiaries being Hardwood Products Co., LLC and Puritan Medical Products Co., LLC).
+Based in Guilford, Maine, Puritan was a subsidiary of Hardwood Products Co., LP (its two subsidiaries being Hardwood Products Co., LLC and Puritan Medical Products Co., LLC), but has since split from Hardwood Products.
 Guilford has been described as America's "swab capital," with Puritan's manufacturing reportedly ushering in the "golden age of the swab."

 Puritan operates three facilities in Maine (one in Guilford and two in Pittsfield), as well as a manufacturing plant in Orlinda, Tennessee, producing swabs and diagnostic testing supplies.
 In June 2022, Puritan was named "Innovator of the Year" by the Maine International Trade Center.

+As of 2025, Puritan has about 500 employees.
+It is a family-owned, “Maine-made” company.
+All of Puritan’s production is done domestically using U.S.-sourced materials.

+History

+Established in 1919, Puritan began as a producer of mint-flavored toothpicks in Saginaw, Michigan.
+The business moved to Maine in 1920, where white birch (needed for the toothpicks) was plentiful.
+Puritan eventually pivoted into the medical field with the introduction of tongue depressors and aseptic wood applicators, and in the mid-1970s began to focus specifically on medical and healthcare products.

 Leadership

 Puritan is a family-owned business.
 The company is led by co-owner Timothy Templet, who serves as executive vice president of sales.
 Templet's grandfather, Lloyd Cartwright, founded Puritan in 1919 during the influenza pandemic.
-His daughter, Virginia Templet, serves as Puritan’s manager of marketing.
+His daughter, Virginia Templet, serves as Puritan’s marketing director.

 A business advocate, Templet urges American workers to join small companies and other private-sector employers as a way of combating labor shortages.
 He also believes in proactively bracing for the next global health crisis, claiming the COVID-19 pandemic was a "wake-up call about stockpiles and being prepared."
+Puritan urges people to practice vigilance in the face of new COVID spikes by continuing to test for emerging variants.

 Bob Shultz is the president and CFO at Puritan.
-He is focused on recruiting workers from rural parts of Maine and Tennessee to join the company.
-Derek McKenney serves as Puritan's director of corporate engineering.
+He is focused on recruiting workers from rural parts of Maine and Tennessee to join the company, among other initiatives.
+Derek McKenney serves as Puritan's vice president of manufacturing operations.